SQL Data Visualization

 An example of a dashboard with various graphs and reports.

 Dashboards combine various graphs, charts, and reports in a single view.
 They allow you to monitor various data insights to keep an overview of your business, customers, or operations.
-The above screenshot shows a dashboard in BlazeSQL, which contains multiple graphs and data insights that provide an overview of a.
+The above screenshot shows a dashboard in BlazeSQL, which contains multiple graphs and data insights that provide an overview of a retail company.

 SQL Data Visualization made easy with AI.